 The following day we take a leisurely drive, birding on the way, to our next destination.
 We pass over two Andean chains at almost 13000 ft elevation and then spend three nights at Cock-of-the-Rock Lodge in the Selva Sur private cloud forest reserve.
 Though the accommodation here is simple, it is clean and comfortable with en suite hot showers.
 As estate agents might say, it has all three main ingredients: location, location and location.
 It is surrounded by pristine cloud forest with Woolly and Brown Capuchin Monkeys and is close to an Andean Cock-of-the-Rock lek.
 We have two full days exploring this superb birding area and have many chances to see Cock-of-the-Rock, including from the dinner table!
 Many colourful tanagers and hummingbirds also come to feed in the hotel gardens.

 Another good way to see birds is in the lodge gardens.
 Any spare moments can be happily passed birdwatching in the grounds, perhaps even from a hammock.
 We will visit oxbow lakes where we have a very good chance of seeing Giant Otters, Hoatzins and various crakes, rails and other waterbirds.
 Another day will require an early start to see a spectacular macaw lick where macaws and parrots of several different species come at dawn to ingest clay and salts.
 There are several watchtowers high in the canopy where we can get eye level views of many bird species.
-A Tapir hide will allow us an excellent chance of seeing one of the largest and most elusive of South America’s mammals.

 As many as a dozen species of monkey can be seen in the area.
 Jaguars are present, although a lot of luck is required to see one.
 There are also tribes of native people still living their traditional lives.
 Some are partially westernized and we may see them camped or fishing from the riverbank.
 Others are known as the non-contactables and are rarely seen.